rigen1048/SyncNwatch/README.md

 → Both users open the extension popup, paste the URL, and activate

 ## Current Limitations

-- No volume sync (intentional — keeps personal audio preferences)
-- No built-in chat (intentional — use your preferred messaging or video call app)
-- No standalone connection forwarding (intentional — for maximum privacy)
-- No automatic buffering protection (planned for the future)
+- No automatic buffering protection – Users should coordinate pauses manually with their counterpart when buffering occurs.
-- Occasional Zig Zag (planned for the future)
+- Occasional synchronization conflicts (“zigzag” effect) – May occur when both parties interact simultaneously.
+Workaround: Temporarily disable and re-enable sync to restore alignment.

 ## ⚠️ Important – No License Yet